SUSE/saphanabootstrap-formula/README.md

 ### RPM

-On openSUSE or SUSE Linux Enterprise you can just use the `zypper` system package manager:
+On openSUSE or SUSE Linux Enterprise use `zypper` package manager:
 ```shell
 zypper install saphanabootstrap-formula
 ```

 **Important!** This will install the formula in `/usr/share/salt-formulas/states/hana`.
-Make sure that `/usr/share/salt-formulas/states` entry is correctly configured in your salt minion configuration `file_roots` entry if the formula is used in a masterless mode.
+Make sure that `/usr/share/salt-formulas/states` entry is correctly configured in your Salt minion configuration `file_roots` entry if the formula is used in a masterless mode.

-You can find the latest development repositories at [SUSE's Open Build Service](https://build.opensuse.org/package/show/network:ha-clustering:sap-deployments:devel/saphanabootstrap-formula).
+Find the latest development repositories at  SUSE's Open Build Service[network:ha-clustering:sap-deployments:devel/saphanabootstrap-formula](https://build.opensuse.org/package/show/network:ha-clustering:sap-deployments:devel/saphanabootstrap-formula).

 ### Manual clone